The list-Ramsey threshold for families of graphs: Allowing forests

 \begin{claim} Suppose that every edge of a connected graph $G$ with $m(G) \le 1$ is assigned a list of $r \ge 2$ colours.
 There is a colouring from these lists such that every monochromatic subgraph is a star forest unless $G$ is nontrivial. \end{claim}

 \begin{proof} Fix an arbitrary orientation of $G$ with out-degree at most one.
-Our aim is to choose colours for all edges of $G$ in such a way that the colour of an edge $uv$, oriented from $u$ to $v$, is different from the colour of the out-edge from $v$; call such a colouring \emph{nonrepetitive}.
+If an edge $uv$, oriented from $u$ to $v$, is coloured differently than the the colour of the out-edge from $v$ (or if $v$ has out-degree zero), we say that $uv$ is \emph{nonrepetitive}.
+Our aim is to find a nonrepetitive coloring for all of $G$, i.e., choose colours so that all edges are nonrepetitive.
 Since each connected graph that is not a star contains either a path of length three or a triangle and since each orientation of the path of length three and of $K_3$ with out-degree at most one contains a directed path of length two, the colour classes of a nonrepetitive colouring are guaranteed to be star forests.

-It is not hard to see that $G$ admits a nonrepetitive colouring if and only if it contains a cycle and the cycle admits a nonrepetitve colouring.
-Indeed, if a graph $H$ admits a nonrepetitve colouring, then the graph obtained from $H$ by attaching to it a new leaf $v$ whose incident edge is directed from $v$ to $H$ also admits a nonrepetitive colouring; moreover, our $G$ can be built from a (directed) cycle or a single vertex using a sequence of such operations.
+Given any graph $H \subseteq G$ whose edges are coloured arbitrarily, and any edge $uv$ oriented from $u \notin V(H)$ to $v \in V(H)$, one can find a nonrepetitive colour for $uv$.
+Since our $G$ can be built from a (directed) cycle or a single vertex using a sequence of such operations, the only reason $G$ might not admit a nonrepetitive colouring is if it contains a cycle which does not admit a nonrepetitive colouring.

 Suppose now that $G$ is a (directed) cycle.
-If either $r \ge 3$ or not all colour lists are identical, then we can construct a nonrepetitve colouring as follows.
+If either $r \ge 3$ or not all colour lists are identical, then we can construct a nonrepetitive colouring as follows.
 Denote the vertices of $G$ by $v_1, \dotsc, v_\ell$ so that its directed edges are $(v_i,v_{i+1})$, for $i \in \{1, \dotsc, \ell\}$, where the addition is modulo $\ell$.
 Our assumption implies that there is an $i$ and a colour $c$ that belongs to the list of $v_iv_{i+1}$ such that the list of $v_{i+1}v_{i+2}$ contains at least two colours different than $c$; without loss of generality, we may assume that $i = 1$.
 We now colour $v_1v_2$ with $c$, then the edges $v_\ell v_1, v_{\ell-1} v_\ell, \dotsc, v_3v_4$, and finally the edge $v_2v_3$ with a colour different than $c$ and the colour chosen for $v_3v_4$.
-Finally, if $r = 2$ and all the lists are identical, then a nonrepetitve colouring exists as long as $G$ is an even cycle. \end{proof}
+Finally, if $r = 2$ and all the lists are identical, then a nonrepetitive colouring exists as long as $G$ is an even cycle. \end{proof}